 Named after Boltzmann's Η-theorem, Shannon defined the entropy Η of a discrete random variable X as

 Where b is the base of the logarithm used.
-In the Decision Tree Maker & Analyzer software, we used the base = Euler's number e.
+In the Decision Tree Software, we used the base = Euler's number e.
 The unit of entropy with base e is "nats".

 You can choose the metric "Entropy" and display the chart same like other metrics.